General Military Academy: First era

 The General Military Academy was founded under the reign of Alfonso XII, on February 20, 1882.
 The first training center was located in Alcázar de Toledo.
 The first head of the Academy was the General Méndez The Great.

-The Academy was dissolved in 1893, and later, the Armed Forces and Corps had their own separate training centers.
+The Academy was dissolved on February 8, 1893 by the then Minister of War, General López Domínguez.
+From then on the Armed Forces and Corps had their own separate training centers.

 Second era

 In 1927, during the reign of Alfonso XIII, and under the dictatorship of Primo de Rivera, the center was reestablished in Zaragoza.
 Primo de Rivera came to the conclusion that one of the reasons of the dissents between the Armed Forces on the promotion system based on seniority or merits of war was based on the lack of an academy in which all four Army Corps were trained together.
-After the Debarkation of Alhucemas, Primo de Rivera developed a great admiration for Francisco Franco, a soldier with a great reputation after the African campaigns and the foundation of the Tercio de Extranjeros with José Millán Astray.
+After the Alhucemas landing, Primo de Rivera developed a great admiration for Francisco Franco, a soldier with a great reputation after the African campaigns and the foundation of the Tercio de Extranjeros with José Millán Astray.
 On January 4, 1928, by Royal Decree, Franco was named Director of the General Military Academy.

 Historian Eduardo González Calleja interpreted the designation of Franco as "a gesture of reconciliation with Africanists, achieved after the operation of summer 1925.
 Both Primo and Franco, and the majority of colonial soldiers that formed the teacher board wanted to train a kind of official not study-oriented, with a knightly concept of the profession and without any relationship with the social media at the time whatsoever".

 After the Second Republic was established and the military reforms were applied in June 1931 by the provisional Ministry of War, the center was closed.
-Azaña didn't trust the instructions provided at the center and believed its budget was huge in a moment in which military spending was trying to be cut.
+Azaña did not trust the instructions provided at the center and believed its budget was huge in a moment in which military spending was trying to be cut.
 Conservative, anti-republican officials, thought the closure of the Academy was an attack to the very spirit of the Army, since the Academy was the only place in Spain in which soldiers of all kinds studied together.
 Franco was devastated, and after the end of the Civil War he restored the institution.
 However, he obeyed Azaña's commands at the time and closed the Academy.

 Third era

 After the end of the Spanish Civil War and the reorganization of military studies in Spain, the General Military Academy was established again on September 27, 1940 by Minister of the Army José Enrique Varela.
 The old buildings used for training in the second era were used.
 In 1942, 170 students started studying in the Academy.
 Francisco Hidalgo de Cisneros y Manso de Zúñiga was named Director of the Academy.
-Notable alumni are Juan Carlos I of Spain, and his son Felipe VI of Spain.
+Notable alumni are Juan Carlos I of Spain and his son Felipe VI of Spain, and future queen of Spain Leonor, Princess of Asturias (daughter of Felipe VI and Queen Letizia of Spain).